tacowordpress/Mr.Spicy/README.md

 Details on what each property/value does is coming soon.

 ## Customizing how the form gets rendered
-The simplicity of Mr. Spicy forms doesn't stop with the above.
+The simplicity of Mr. Spicy doesn't stop with the above.
 Custom rendering of a form is also a breeze and comes with a few different options.

 ##### Example 1
 ```php